 As part of this weeks emphasis on Animal Welfare. here are a few concerns for our pets as we enter the fall season:

-Keep Halloween candy and Thanksgiving foods out of their reach.
+Avoiding toxic pet dangers means keeping Halloween candy and Thanksgiving foods out of their reach.
 Chocolate, of course, is a no-no. Unfamiliar faces and loud laughter can stress your pet.
 Give cats access to a quiet room.
 Give your dog a chew toy or put them in a separate room.

 Dogs get the flu, too.